 So, you don't have the knowledge or desire to fix a watch yourself and you need your watch repaired?
-I would love to accept all jobs that I am offered, however, I usually only offer "Full Restorations".
-I do this to keep volume of work manageable.
-Tons of small jobs would overwhelm me in a hurry.
-If you follow the advice below, and you still can not find an acceptable repair person in your area, please contact me and I will see what I can do for you...So,
+I would love to accept all the work I am offered, however, I don’t do repair work any more.
+If you follow the advice below, and you still can not find an acceptable repair person in your area, please contact me.
+I have a watchmaker friend locally that I can put you in touch with.

 Finding someone in your local area is nearly impossible.
 There just arent many watchmakers around!
 Here's some advice on finding someone good to get the job done... (and possibly in your area)

 First I would do a google search for "watch repair" or "Jewelry Repair" in your area and place some phone calls.
 It might take some time to find the right people that can help you - but it is worth it...

 Tell them you are looking for a qualified "WATCHMAKER" in your area - and see what they say.
 This is really important.
 A watchmaker is an expert watch repair person who repairs the article on site.
 They will provide faster turn around, will be able to answer your questions in person, and most are fairly reasonable with their prices.